 The project released its first checklist of Greek New Testament manuscripts which contain commentary on the biblical text on the University of Birmingham ePapers repository in August 2018.
 This comprises 646 items in the form of an Excel spreadsheet, including 50 new witnesses not included in the preliminary checklist published in 2016.
 Thirty-five of these manuscripts are not listed in the standard register of Greek New Testament manuscripts, the Kurzgefasste Liste.
 Updates to this checklist will be released in due course, and a formal catalogue published by the project.

-The project has also identified four new manuscript witnesses to the Greek New Testament held by the Greek Orthodox Patriarchate in Alexandria.
+The project has identified four new manuscript witnesses to the Greek New Testament held by the Greek Orthodox Patriarchate in Alexandria.
 One of them is a tenth-century gospel catena manuscript, which has been allocated the number GA 2937.
 The others are three lectionaries, copied between the tenth and sixteenth century, which have been added to the Kurzgefasste Liste as L2477, L2478 and L2479.
-News of the discovery has been released on the NT.VMR blog.
-A full description of the manuscripts, with illustrations, has been accepted for publication in the Journal of Theological Studies.
-It will also be made available on the University of Birmingham Institutional Research Archive.
+News of the discovery was released on the NT.VMR blog in April 2019.
+A full description of the manuscripts, with illustrations, has been published in the Journal of Theological Studies (2020).

 In summer 2019, the Principal Investigator of the CATENA project teamed up with the ERC PLATINUM project to produce an edition of Latin Christian papyri.
 This led to the identification of the earliest known witness to two works of Augustine in a sixth-century manuscript which was later palimpsested and found in the Cairo Genizah at the end of the nineteeth century.
 It is now held in Cambridge University Library.
 An edition of these texts was published in the 2019 volume of the journal Sacris Erudiri.